engelsjk/rtyq/README.md

 Rtyq is a command-line tool used to create spatially indexed databases of polygon data and to provide an API for spatial queries.
 It creates persisent database files on disk and generates in-memory R-tree spatial indexes to do (very) fast queries.
 Rtyq supports queries by point, tile or feature ID and serves GeoJSON data via a REST API.

-## Hybrid Data Model

-Rtyq uses a hybrid data model for querying geometry data in order to resolve feature bounding box overlap issues.

-* Database filesizes are minimized by only storing feature IDs.
-* R-tree spatial index provides fast queries (i.e. Intersect) which return a best-guess set of features ID's that are used to load geometry from files on disk.
-* Slower last-mile spatial checks on feature geometries are used to resolve overlap issues, namely point-in-polygon checks for point queries and high-zoom level tile overlap checks for tile queries.

 ## Features

 * Generates an R-tree spatially indexed database by reading geometry files on disk